TastyDucks/spectacles-2-unitree-server/README.md

 #### Spectacles Lens

-Open [this project](./Unitree.esproj) in Lens Studio.
+Open [this project](./Unitree.esproj) in Lens Studio, **version 5.4.1**.
 In the scene hierarchy, select the `CoordinationClient` component.
 Then, in the inspector panel, change the Server URL to your host, e.g. `wss://YOUR_SERVER_HOST/ws`.

 ![Lens Studio UI](./README-ref/server-b.png)